Colin-Czarnik/RecipeRatingsTextAnalysis/README.md

 frameborder="0"
 ></iframe>

+We can see that overall the final model performed much better on both the training and test data with neither of the model's showing obvious signs of overfitting to the training data.
+However, this plot does not give the whole story, since in our baseline model we saw that it only performed well on recipes that already had high average ratings (greater than 4 stars) which represents the majority of the recipes in the dataset.
+So we also want to evaluate how the final model did on recipes with less flattering average ratings to see how the additional features helped in distinguishing good from bad recipes.

 The plot below shows how the final model performed in predicting recipes with high and low average ratings in comparison to the baseline model:
 <iframe
 src="assets/baseline_vs_final_grouped_mse_performance.html"
 width="800"